Things you need to know before you Retake the GRE

 This option enables students to select the scores they want to send to the universities of their choice.
 This option is great if you’ve attempted the GRE multiple times and want to send a score that best represents your performance, or will fulfil the performance requirement that a university is looking for.

-The Score Select option therefore gives a student flexibility with respect to choosing the most pertinent set of scores to be sent to a university.
+The Score Select option therefore gives students flexibility with respect to choosing the most pertinent set of scores to be sent to a university.
 For example, if a university requires a high quant score, you might want to report the test score with the highest quant score.

-Visit the official GRE Score Select Option page to get a better perspective.
+Visit the official GRE Score Select Option page for more information.